TriNetCo/pax-imperia-web/roadmap.md

 # Roadmap

 Here's where we describe what our vision, ambitions and next steps are for the project.
+Everyone owns this file.
+To make things visible and reduce work duplication, we've been tagging our name on items we're currently doing (or are working towards doing).

+On Github, I've been testing out the latest GH project tracking features and basically implementing SAFe's agile definitions [explained and rebuttled here](https://insideproduct.co/themes-epics-features-user-stories/#:~:text=A%20feature%20is%20what%20everyone,broken%20down%20into%20user%20stories) but primarily defined [here](https://www.scaledagileframework.com/story/).
+It's good to have both perspectives going in.
+No one's agile is not perfect for every project.

 ## Network/ Data Engineering Roadmap
 - (LAUREN) Define game data classes used in the space view